SmickDibbly/epm_OLD/README.md

 # Major TODO Items
 - Make it easier for other people to build the editor from source.
 No Makefile is yet included in the repo because what I currently use is dependent on my own system's file structure.
+- Change name from "Electric Pentacle Machine" to "Pentacle Engine".
+The latter is more concise, sounds equally cool, and is still unique.
+Downside: All identifiers in the codebase start with "epm_" no longer maker sense.